telerik/reporting-docs/report-items/textbox.md

 ---
 title: TextBox
-page_title: TextBox Report Item Overview
+page_title: TextBox Report Item at a Glance
 description: "Learn more about the Telerik Reporting TextBox report item, how to expand and shrink it depending on its contents, how to add embedded expressions in-place and through Expression editors."
 slug: telerikreporting/designing-reports/report-structure/textbox
 tags: textbox